meilisearch/specifications/text/0059-geo-search.md

     "sort": "_geoPoint({lat, lng}):asc,price:desc"
 }
 ```
 > 🔴 Specifying parameters that do not conform to the `_geoPoint` signature causes the API to return an `invalid_sort` error.
 The error message should indicate how `_geoPoint` should be used.
-See `_geoRadius` built-in sort rule definition part.
+See `_geoPoint` built-in sort rule definition part.

 ---